ajrulez/eBay-Assignment/README.md

 # eBay-Assignment
-Sample Code for eBay Assignment
+Code for eBay Assignment.
+Please view the file "Technical Details.pdf" for details